-I got a call a while back from the editor of Popular Mechanics magazine who asked if I’d be interested in writing about building a traditional-style carpenter’s toolbox.
-I said, sure, but suggested that rather than building it entirely out of wood, I’d use a more unusual, cooler-looking material.
+We said, sure, but suggested that rather than building it entirely out of wood, we’d use a more unusual, cooler-looking material.

-I ordered a 24″ x 24″ piece of .080″ thick diamond plate for about $42, and then bought an inexpensive sheet metal brake so I could bend the aluminum.
-I made the ends of the toolbox out of red oak and use a brushed-nickel pipe for the handle.
+We ordered a 24-by-24 piece of .080″-thick diamond plate for about $42, and then bought an inexpensive sheet metal brake so we could bend the aluminum.
+We made the ends of the toolbox out of red oak and use a brushed-nickel pipe for the handle.